BlinkTagInc/node-gtfs/README.md

 ### MongoDB URI

 Add the MongoDB URI to `config.json` with the key `mongoUrl`.
-Running locally, you may want to use `mongodb://localhost:27017/gtfs`.
+Running locally, you could use something like `mongodb://localhost:27017/gtfs`.
 ```
 {
   "mongoUrl": "mongodb://localhost:27017/gtfs",